Stem Cell Alternative to Spinal Fusion & Lumbar Disc Replacement Surgery

 Degenerative disc disease progresses at approximately 3% per year after the age of 13, but can be accelerated by physical activity, injuries and trauma.

-Many back surgeries can be avoided by alternatively undergoing a minimally invasive state-of-the-art stem cell procedure.
+Many back surgeries may be avoided by undergoing a minimally invasive state-of-the-art stem cell procedure.

 Why Seek Out Alternatives to Spinal Fusion and Lumbar Disc Replacement